JeffofBread/jdwm/README.md

 ## Future

 I still have many plans for changes and features, but currently don't have that much time to put towards this project, so don't expect too many updates, at least not rapid ones.
+If you would like to suggest ideas, features, or contribute, please either reach out at discord (jeffofbread), start a discussion here on github, or create a pull request.